A fresh look at mortgages in later life

 Although retirement age is rising, it hasn't kept pace with increasing life expectancy.
-And healthy life expectancy has not grown as fast as broader life expectancy.
 This can put pressure on the finances of retirees, who may now need to pay extra costs, for example to cover residential care.

 Advisers may find clients need more help to manage their money over this longer period, creating a secure and predictable income in a more difficult environment.

 They may also need to help clients find more flexible solutions, as concepts about retirement shift.
 Retirement is no longer a single, fixed point.
 Instead, retirees are increasingly looking for a different type of retirement, potentially working longer and with more ambitious retirement plans.
 As a result, reviewing all of a client's assets is becoming increasingly important.

 The latest generation of retirees have, on average, enjoyed enormous rises in the value of their homes.
 House prices have risen in England by 42% in the last 12 years.

 This could make their home an obvious asset to tap into, to support their retirement and even to help others - for example, helping adult children get onto the housing ladder.

 A recent report into later life borrowing from the Council of Mortgage Lenders found an attitudinal shift to property among older people. it said:

 A new mindset is beginning to be evident among the older population.
 Property ownership is no longer just about accumulating an asset during working life.

 In 2016, a record £2.15 billion of housing wealth was unlocked through equity release.